anjumafia89/Flight-Cost-Calculation-ECP-/README.md

 I've created test cases using the QASE tool and imported  CSV files.
+Here using ECP Black Box Testing

 These are the requirements: